katholiek-onderwijs-vlaanderen/sri4node/README.md

 When creating or updating a *regular* resource, a database row is updated/inserted by doing this :

 1. Check if you have permission by executing all registered *secure* functions.
-If any of these functions rejects it's promise, the client will receivt 401 Forbidden.
+If any of these functions rejects it's promise, the client will receive 401 Forbidden.
 2. Perform schema validation on the incoming resource.
+If the schema is violated, the clinet will receive a 409 Conflict.
 3. Execute *validate* functions.
-If one or more of the *validate* functions rejects it's promise, the client receives a 409 Conflict.
+If any of of the *validate* functions rejects it's promise, the client receives a 409 Conflict.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.
 All incoming values are passed through the *onwrite*/*oninsert* function for conversion (if configured).
 By default references to other resources (relative links in the JSON document) are reduced to foreign keys values (GUIDs) in the database.
 5. insert or update the database row.
-6. Execute *afterupdate* or *afterread* functions.
+6. Execute *afterupdate* or *afterinsert* functions.

 When deleting a regular resource :